samerlahoud/tutorial-lpwan-iot/ESIB-18/design-rationales.md

 ### Real vs. Ideal Processing Gain
 - In practice, combining two signals is rarely perfect: signal impairments will result in a lower overall processing gain
-- For $N$ between 2 and 16, the ideal gain can be achieved without any visible degradation
+- For $N$ between 2 and 16, the ideal gain can be achieved without any visible degradation\footnote{Simulations have been carried out for EC-GSM-IoT in O. Liberg et al., \textit{Cellular Internet of Things - Technologies, Standards, and Performance}.
+Cambridge, MA, USA: American Press, 2017.}

 ## Low power consumption